 Liquid noble gases are the other prominent materials used for EM calorimetry.
 In these devices, the total amount of ionization is used as a measure of the energy.
 The NA48 experiment uses a homogeneous calorimeter of liquid krypton, which has a radiation length of 4.7 cm.
 Liquid argon has a radiation length of 14 cm, so one would need a depth of 350 cm to fully absorb the EM showers.
 Since this is not practicable, one interleaves the argon with absorber material of smaller radiation length, such as lead, to allow a more compact design of the calorimeter.
-Such an alternating assembly of absorber material and active detector material is called a sampling calorimeter.
-Although the energy resolution of such a device is worse compared to a homogeneous calorimeter, for many applications it is good enough.
+Such an alternating assembly of absorber material and active detector material is called a sampling calorimeter, for many applications it is good enough.
 The ATLAS experiment uses such a liquid argon sampling calorimeter.
 Other calorimeter types use plastic scintillators interleaved with absorber materials.

 The energy resolution of calorimeters improves as $1/\sqrt{E}$ where E is the particle energy.
 This means that the energy measurement becomes "easier" at high-energy colliders.
-For homogeneous EM calorimeters, energy resolutions of $\sigma_E/E=1\%/\sqrt{E\,({\rm GeV})}$ are achieved; typical resolutions of sampling calorimeters are in the range of $\sigma_E/E=(10\text{--}20\%)/\sqrt{E\,({\rm GeV})}$.
+For homogeneous EM calorimeters, energy resolutions of $\sigma_E/E = 1\%/\sqrt{E \text{ (GeV)}}$ are achieved; typical resolutions of sampling calorimeters are in the range of $\sigma_E/E = (10-20\%)/\sqrt{E \text{ (GeV)}}$.